The EU's nuclear industry is ready to play an important part in supporting a national and EU clean economic revival

 The European nuclear industry is ready and able to play its part, supporting national and EU clean, green economic revival by continuing to provide:

-- progress towards a net zero economy, whilst maintaining full complianc
+• progress towards net zero economy, whilst maintaining full complianc

 The nuclear sector is already an important industrial sector in the EU and is strong across the full nuclear life cycle.